Welcome

 Methods of Payment: (back to top)

-• Phone Order: You're welcome to call in your order to us toll-free at 1-800-664-9797 during normal business hours.
+• Phone Order: You're welcome to call in your order to us at 717.334.7950 during normal business hours.
 Payment may be made by MasterCard, Visa, Discover, American Express and Debit cards.

 • Mail Order by Credit Card: If you prefer to pay through the mail rather than online or by telephone, please print out, type or handwrite your order.
 Please include your credit card account number plus the expiration date.
 Make sure your credit card order includes your billing address, and shipping address if different than billing.